Evacuation warnings intensify in Alaska's capital with record glacier-related flooding predicted

 The Mendenhall Glacier is about 12 miles from Juneau, home to 30,000 people, and is a popular tourist attraction due to its proximity to Alaska's capital city and easy access on walking trails.
 Homes on the city's outskirts are within miles of Mendenhall Lake, which sits below the glacier, and many front the Mendenhall River, into which the glacial outburst is flowing.

 The National Weather Service said it expected flooding to to peak around 8 a.m. to noon local time (noon - 4 p.m.
-EDT) on Wednesday.
+ET) on Wednesday.
+Later, the NWS said the peak was probably going to occur closer to 8 a.m. local time.

 "This will be a new record, based on all of the information that we have," Nicole Ferrin, a weather service meteorologist, told a news conference Tuesday.